hngu/leetcode/javascript/concepts_cheat_sheet.md

 ## Unicode
 - JS strings should be treated as a sequence of code units, not a sequence of symbols.
 Each character can be represented by one or more code units.
 - Use string.normalize() to normalize the string to a specific unicode normalization form.

+## Dependency Injection
+It provides the objects that an object needs to function, instead of having that object construct itself.
+Basically, pass in instances of an object to another object instead of that object creating those object instances.
+Very useful for testing since you can inject mocked instances